shushtain/nvim-treesitter-incremental-selection/README.md

 end)
 ```

-> [!ATTENTION] Children use 1-based indexing.
+> ⚠️ Children use 1-based indexing.
 To count backwards, use negative numbers. `0` falls back to `1`.
 If positive or negative index goes past the child count, the last child from that direction is chosen.

 ## Considerations